 She has exhibited and produced educational programming nationally.
 Erin has used a picnic table beside a lake in the Mt.
 Hood National Forest as a collaborative art-making space, presented a proposal to the Allegheny County chapter of the “Colonial Dames of America” advocating for the ethical memorialization and representation of an historic oak tree, and recently spent the summer with biologists and ranchers to learn more about land-use politics and American nationalism in the rural Mountain West.
-Erin is currently a MFA Candidate ('19) at Carnegie Mellon University.
+Erin received a MFA Candidate from Carnegie Mellon University in 2019.